Low birth weight, prematurity and growth retardation: small vulnerable newborns

 - At term but small below the 10th percentile for their gestational age (around 16.3%), as a consequence of intrauterine fetal growth retardation.

-These three categories make it possible to identify a much larger group of at-risk children than was traditionally grouped under the term low birthweight newborn.
-The new terminology, introduced in 2023, moves beyond categorisation based on a relatively arbitrary threshold of 2,500g birth weight (UNICEF & WHO, 2019)UNICEF & WHO.
-(2019).
-UNICEF-WHO low birthweight estimates: Levels and trends 2000–2015.
-World Health Organization. https://www.unicef.org/reports/UNICEF-WHO-low-birthweight-estimates-2019, introduced around 1918 and formalised by WHO in 1950 (Hughes et al., 2017)Hughes, M. M., Black, R. E., & Katz, J. (2017).
-2500-g low birth weight cutoff: History and implications for future research and policy.
-Maternal and Child Health Journal, 21(2), 283–289. https://doi.org/10.1007/s10995-016-2131-9.
+These three categories allow a much larger group of at-risk newborns to be identified, greater than that traditionally grouped under the term low birthweight newborn.
+The new terminology, introduced in 2023, makes it possible to go beyond categorisation based on a relatively arbitrary threshold of 2,500g birthweight (UNICEF & WHO, 2019), introduced around 1918 and formalised by the WHO in 1950 (Hughes et al., 2017).
 The new category of vulnerable newborns now also includes premature or small-for-age babies who, despite being born above that weight threshold, face similar risks to their lives.
 The focus is now also placed on the different underlying biological causes of the problem and on how to address each of them through prevention and clinical management.

 What are the consequences of the vulnerability of small newborns?

-In addition to neonatal deaths from this cause, foetal deaths must also be considered, as many small vulnerable babies do not survive to be born alive.
-The problems that can lead to preterm or low birthweight births are the same ones that increase the risk of foetal death.
-Despite this, foetal mortality, which is largely preventable, has received very little attention or recognition as a public health priority.
-It is often overlooked, and excluded from global indicators and targets that are calculated solely on the basis of live births (Lawn et al., 2023)Lawn, J. E., Ohuma, E. O., Bradley, E., et al. (2023).
-Small babies, big risks: Global estimates of prevalence and mortality for vulnerable newborns to accelerate change and improve counting.
-The Lancet, 401(10389), 1707–1719. https://doi.org/10.1016/S0140-6736(23)00522-6.
+In addition to neonatal deaths from this cause, fetal deaths must also be considered, since many small vulnerable babies do not survive to be born alive.
+The problems that can lead to preterm birth or low birthweight are the same ones that increase the risk of fetal death.
+Despite this, fetal mortality, which is largely preventable, has barely received attention or been considered a public health priority.
+It is often overlooked and excluded from global indicators and targets that are calculated solely on the basis of live births (Lawn et al., 2023).

-Small and vulnerable newborns who survive the neonatal period also carry a lifelong risk of health and developmental problems.
-Among the consequences are growth problems and increased risk of malnutrition, delayed cognitive development and learning difficulties, a higher risk of childhood illnesses (such as asthma, epilepsy, behavioural problems, and vision and hearing impairments), and chronic diseases in adult life such as hypertension, cardiovascular problems, type 2 diabetes, and metabolic syndrome.
-All of this, of course, ultimately impacts their education, employment opportunities, social outcomes, and income (Ashorn et al., 2023)Ashorn, P., Ashorn, U., Muthiani, Y., et al. (2023).
-Small vulnerable newborns — big potential for impact.
-The Lancet, 401(10389), 1692–1706. https://doi.org/10.1016/S0140-6736(23)00354-9.
+Small and vulnerable newborns who survive the neonatal period also face a lifelong risk of health and developmental problems.
+Among the consequences are growth problems and a greater risk of malnutrition, delayed cognitive development and learning difficulties, a higher risk of childhood illnesses (such as asthma, epilepsy, behavioural problems, and vision and hearing problems), or chronic diseases in adult life such as hypertension, cardiovascular problems, type 2 diabetes or metabolic syndrome.
+All of this, of course, ultimately impacts their education, employment opportunities, social success and income (Ashorn et al., 2023).

 Known causes of prematurity and low birth weight: malnutrition, infections and environmental factors